Flying Self-Driving Cars Will Be Demonstrated By End Of 2017, Says Airbus Group CEO

 Do you think we will see a one-person flying car by the end of 2017, or will the facts behind transportation eliminate the plan before it ever leaves the ground?

-[Featured Image by Costazzurra / Shutterstock, Inc.]
+[Featured Image by Costazzurra/Shutterstock]